apache/spark/docs/sql-ref-syntax-qry-select-lateral-view.md

 * **table_Alias**

-    It is the alias for `udtf_Expression`, which is optional.
+    It is the alias for `udtf_expression`, which is optional.

 * **column_alias**

-    It lists the column alias of `udtf_Expression`, which may be used in output rows, we may have multiple alias if `udtf_Expression` have multiple output columns.
+    It lists the column alias of `udtf_expression`, which may be used in output rows, we may have multiple alias if `udtf_expression` have multiple output columns.

 ### Examples